ZeyuThomasLiu/ZeyuThomasLiu.github.io/_pages/about.md

   - /about.html
 ---

 - I am joining  the [Yale Applied Cryptography Laboratory (YACL)](http://yacl.cs.yale.edu/) starting fall 2022 as a Ph.D. student.
-Prior to that, I obtained my Master's degree from [Columbia University](https://www.columbia.edu/), where I am fortunate to be jointly advised by Prof. [Tal Malkin](http://www.cs.columbia.edu/~tal/) and Prof. [Eran Tromer](https://www.tau.ac.il/~tromer/).
+Prior to that, I obtained my Master's degree at [Columbia University](https://www.columbia.edu/), where I am fortunate to be jointly advised by Prof. [Tal Malkin](http://www.cs.columbia.edu/~tal/) and Prof. [Eran Tromer](https://www.tau.ac.il/~tromer/).

 - I also work part time as a researcher at [Duality Technologies Inc.](https://dualitytech.com/), where I am fortunate to be supervised by Dr. [Yuriy Polyakov](https://ypolyakov.gitlab.io/), and to work with Prof. [Daniele Micciancio](https://cseweb.ucsd.edu/~daniele/).